Robert Jenrick: Early career

-Shortly after his election in 2014, Jenrick was elected to the Health and Social Care Select Committee.

-In February 2015, he was appointed Parliamentary Private Secretary (PPS) to the minister of state for employment at the Department for Work and Pensions, Esther McVey.

-Jenrick was re-elected in the 2015 general election with a majority of 18,474, or 57% of the vote, the largest majority in the history of the constituency and the largest swing of any Conservative MP in that election.

-In May 2015, he was appointed PPS to the lord chancellor and justice secretary, Michael Gove, and continued to fulfil the role under Gove's successor, Liz Truss from July 2016.

-Jenrick was opposed to Brexit prior to the 2016 referendum.
+Shortly after his election, Jenrick was elected to the Health and Social Care Select Committee.
+In February 2015 he was appointed Parliamentary Private Secretary (PPS) to the minister of state for employment at the Department for Work and Pensions, Esther McVey.
+Jenrick was returned at the 2015 general election with a majority of 18,474, or 57 per cent of the vote, the largest majority in the history of his constituency of Newark and the largest swing of any Conservative MP in that election.
+In May 2015 he was appointed PPS to the Lord Chancellor and Secretary of State for Justice, Michael Gove, and continued to fulfil the role under Gove's successor, Liz Truss, from July 2016.
+Jenrick was opposed to Brexit prior to the 2016 UK referendum.
 Jenrick has been Chair of the All Party Parliamentary Group (APPG) on International Trade & Investment and Vice Chairman of the Groups on China and France.

-Following the 2017 general election, he was appointed PPS to the home secretary, Amber Rudd.

-As Chairman of the APPG for the Prevention of Genocide and Crimes against Humanity, he along with Home Secretary Amber Rudd met Nadia Murad, an Iraqi Yazidi human rights activist who was in 2018 awarded the Nobel Peace Prize, to discuss how the UK could help with the reconstruction of Yazidi areas.

-In July 2017, he was elected by fellow MPs to be their representative on the Board of the Conservative Party.
+At the snap 2017 general election Jenrick was again returned, increasing his vote share to 62.7 per cent while his majority dipped to 18,149.
+Afterwards he was appointed PPS to Home Secretary Amber Rudd.
+As Chairman of the APPG for the Prevention of Genocide and Crimes against Humanity, Jenrick, along with Rudd, met Nadia Murad, an Iraqi Yazidi human rights activist who in 2018 was awarded the Nobel Peace Prize, to discuss how the UK could help with the reconstruction of Yazidi areas.
+In July 2017 Jenrick was elected by his fellow-MPs to be their representative on the Board of the Conservative Party.
 He was appointed Exchequer Secretary to the Treasury by Prime Minister Theresa May in her reshuffle of January 2018.
-He was the youngest minister in the Government.

-In June 2019, he represented the Government at the Israel-Palestine peace initiative, led by Jared Kushner.
+In June 2019 he represented the British Government at the Israel-Palestine peace initiative, led by Jared Kushner.